Profound Review 2026: Pricing, Features & Honest Verdict

 Where Profound falls short

-$500/month.
-No free tier.
-No trial.
-No starter plan.
-That's $6,000+ a year for a single monitoring tool, in a category where AI search ROI is still unproven for many industries.
+That top tier is $24,000–$60,000+ a year for a monitoring tool, in a category where AI search ROI is still unproven for many industries.

 Steep learning curve demands dedicated onboarding